Charlie Tyrell

 Charlie Tyrell (born 1988) is a Canadian film director.
 He is most noted for his short documentary film My Dead Dad's Porno Tapes, which won the Canadian Screen Award for Best Short Documentary at the 7th Canadian Screen Awards.

 Early life and education

 Born and raised in Hamilton, Ontario, Tyrell studied film at Ryerson University.

 Career

+In addition to My Dead Dad's Porno Tapes, he directed the films I Thought I Told You to Shut Up!!, Go to Hell, and Broken Orchestra.

-In addition to narrative and documentary short films, he has directed music videos for Harrison, The Precious Lo's, Keita Juma and McCallaman.
+He has also directed music videos for Harrison, The Precious Lo's, Keita Juma and McCallaman.